swch/strivve-docs/src/pages/resources/progress-messages/index.md

 ---- | ------------
-type | the type of message - this is currently always job\_status job\_id | the job id for this message channel job\_timeout | time left before this job times out (in seconds), it is appropriate to alert the cardholder a minute before their session expires.
+type | the type of message - this is currently always job\_status job\_id | the job id for this message channel message | a message containing data aboout this status message.job\_timeout | time left before this job times out (in seconds), it is appropriate to alert the cardholder a minute before their session expires.
 There is an initial timeout of 5 minutes for a job, but if additional information is required from the user, additional time is added to the length of the job.
-It is important to alert the user that time is about to expire while prompting for new credentials or a TFA code. percent\_complete | approximate percentage of the job that is completed. status | the status for this job (e.g. AUTH, UPDATING or DUPLICATE\_CARD) termination_type | (only on the final message) - the exit state for this job (BILLABLE, USER\_DATA\_FAILURE, SITE\_INTERACTION\_FAILURE, PROCESS\_FAILURE).
-The application should alert the clent upon receipt of one of these messages.
+It is important to alert the user that time is about to expire while prompting for new credentials or a TFA code. message.percent\_complete | approximate percentage of the job that is completed. message.status | the status for this job (e.g. AUTH, UPDATING or DUPLICATE\_CARD) message.termination_type | (only on the final message) - the exit state for this job (BILLABLE, USER\_DATA\_FAILURE, SITE\_INTERACTION\_FAILURE, PROCESS\_FAILURE).
+The application should alert the clent upon receipt of one of these messages. message.status_message | a status message that should be shown to the user

 Examples: